laravel/docs/filesystem.md

     Storage::delete(['file1.jpg', 'file2.jpg']);

-In addition you can specify the disk that you want to delete the file from:
+If necessary, you may specify the disk that the file should be deleted from:

     use Illuminate\Support\Facades\Storage;